Decatur Cooperative Ministry

 La Gonâve Haiti Partners

-La Gonâve Haiti Partners joins the Episcopal Diocese of Haiti in a mutual relationship of supporting education for children and adults, improving access to healthcare and nutrition, and assisting with economic development in ten communities on La Gonâve.
-Each fall and spring, Shallowford members, along with our Associate Pastor for Mission & Discipleship, travel to the Island of Anse-A-Galet, La Gonâve, Haiti to deepen existing relationships and build new ones with the administration and students at St. Francois School.
-To express interest, contact Catherine Foster, Associate Pastor for Mission & Discipleship at [email protected]
+La Gonâve Haiti Partners joins the Episcopal Diocese of Haiti in a mutual relationship of supporting education for children and adults, improving access to health care and nutrition, and assisting with economic development in ten communities on La Gonâve.
+Each fall and spring, Shallowford members, along with our associate pastor for Mission & Discipleship, travel to the island of Anse-A-Galet, La Gonâve, Haiti to deepen existing relationships and build new ones with the administration and students at St. Francois School.
+To express interest, contact Catherine Foster, associate pastor for Mission & Discipleship, at [email protected]

 Memorial Drive Ministries

 Shallowford united with our Presbytery and several local Presbyterian churches to envision and create a non-profit organization on the campus of Memorial Drive Presbyterian Church.
-The Mission of Memorial Drive Ministries is to foster diverse worshiping communities, innovative social services, and transformative relationships.
+The Mission of Memorial Drive Ministries (MDM) is to foster diverse worshiping communities, innovative social services, and transformative relationships.

-Shallowford supports several of the New Church Developments that meet on the MDM campus through service on its Advisory Councils and collaboration with their members.
+Shallowford supports several of the new church developments that meet on the MDM campus through service on its advisory councils and collaboration with their members.
 Several of the non-profit organizations at MDM seek donations and volunteers from the Shallowford community.

 NETworks Cooperative Ministries